Algebra over a field: Definition

-These three axioms are another way of saying that the binary operation is bilinear.
+These three conditions are another way of saying that the binary operation is bilinear.
 An algebra over K is sometimes also called a K-algebra, and K is called the base field of A. The binary operation is often referred to as multiplication in A. The convention adopted in this article is that multiplication of elements of an algebra is not necessarily associative, although some authors use the term algebra to refer to an associative algebra.

 When a binary operation on a vector space is commutative, left distributivity and right distributivity are equivalent, and, in this case, only one distributivity requires a proof.
 In general, for non-commutative operations left distributivity and right distributivity are not equivalent, and require separate proofs.